AdobeDocs/campaign-web.en/help/v8/audience/segment-builder.md

 ## The canvas

 The canvas is the central zone in which you can configure and combine rules based on the elements added from the palette.
 To add a new rule, drag a tile from the palette and drop it onto the canvas.
-You will then be presented with context-specific options according to the type of data being added.
+You can then be presented with context-specific options according to the type of data being added.

 ![](assets/segment-builder4.png){width="70%" align="left"}